mala-project/mala/install/README.md

 preprocessed data.
 If you need/want to install LAMMPS, please refer to `INSTALL_LAMMPS.md`.

+### Total energy module (optional)

+It is possible to utilize Quantum Espresso to calculate the total energy of a given system using python bindings.
+This provides an additional post-processing capability, but is not necessarily needed for using this workflow.
+If you want to use this module, please refer to `INSTALL_TE_QE.md`.

 ## Installing the FESL package

 1. Make sure that all prerequisites are fulfilled (see above)